 In May 2017, the FASB issued ASU 2017-09, Compensation - Stock Compensation (Topic 718): Scope of Modification Accounting.
 The amendments in this Update provide guidance about which changes to the terms or conditions of a share-based payment award require an entity to apply modification accounting under Topic 718.
-An entity should account for effects of a modification unless all of the following are met: (1) the fair value of the modified award is the same as the fair value of the original award immediately before the original award is modified; (2) the vesting conditions of the modified award are the same as the vesting conditions of the original award immediately before the original award is modified; (3) the classification of the modified award as an equity instrument or a liability instrument is the same as the classification of the original award is modified.
+An entity should account for effects of a modification unless all of the following are met: (1) the fair value of the modified award is the same as the fair value of the original award immediately before the original award is modified; (2) the vesting conditions of the modified award are the same as the vesting conditions of the original award immediately before the original award is modified; (3) the classification of the modified award as an equity instrument or a liability instrument is the same as the classification of the original award immediately before the original award is modified.
 The amendments in this Update are effective for all entities for annual periods and interim periods within those annual periods, beginning after December 15, 2017, which for the Company means January 1, 2018.
 Early adoption is permitted, including adoption in any interim period for public business entities for reporting periods for which financial statements have not yet been issued.
-The amendments in this Update should be applied prospectively to an award modified on or after the Company's statement of operations and comprehensive loss for the period beginning on the adoption date, to the period ended December 31, 2017, as no significant award modifications occurred.
+The amendments in this Update should be applied prospectively to an award modified on or after the adoption date.
+The Company early adopted the amendments in this Update effective April 1, 2017.
+This adoption did not have a material effect on the Company's statement of operations and comprehensive loss for the period beginning on the adoption date, to the period ended December 31, 2017, as no significant award modifications occurred.